Steve-O: Personal life

 Steve-O has said he holds citizenship in the United States, Canada and the United Kingdom.
+He spoke fluent Spanish and Portuguese by the age of three, but claims to have forgotten most of it since.

 He began dating stylist and set designer Lux Wright in 2017, and the pair became engaged in January 2018.
-In January 2025, Steve-O stated on his podcast that he and Lux had separated, but remain on good terms, and still plan on starting an animal sanctuary together.
+In March 2024, Steve-O announced that he and Wright had purchased and relocated to a ranch in Portland, Tennessee, which he named the Radical Ranch.
+Two months later, he listed his Los Angeles home for $1,799,000.
+In January 2025, Steve-O stated on his podcast that he and Lux had separated, but remain on good terms, and have started an animal sanctuary together.

 Steve-O has been open about addiction and recovery.
 Following an intervention by his Jackass co-stars, he entered treatment in March 2008 and has stated that he has remained sober since March 10, 2008; he marked 17 years of sobriety in March 2025 In 2023, he discussed struggling with sex addiction and seeking treatment, including outpatient rehab.

 He is known for a gravelly speaking voice; after consulting a specialist, he said it stems from over-reliance on throat muscles rather than the vocal cords.

 Steve-O is pescatarian, and an animal-rights advocate; in October 2015 he received a 30-day jail sentence for a publicity stunt protesting SeaWorld.

+In 2018, Steve-O underwent a vasectomy.